Madour/LDtkLoader/README.md

 ### How to use LDtkLoader in your project

-After installation, to add LDtkLoader to a CMake project, use the `find_package` command:
+After installation, to use LDtkLoader in a CMake project, use the `find_package` command:

 ```cmake
 find_package(LDtkLoader 1.5)